 The Paducah Police Department's Citizens' Police Academy (CPA), for citizens 18 years of age or older, focuses on building a strong partnership between the police department and the community.
-The Paducah Police Department also offers a Junior Citizens' Police Academy for teens ages 13 to 18.
+The Paducah Police Department also offers a Junior Citizens' Police Academy for teens ages 13 to 18 (see information at bottom of page).

-Since its inception in March 2002, the CPA has graduated 19 classes of more than 320 citizens.
+Since its inception in March 2002, the CPA has graduated 22 classes of more than 350 citizens.
 It is taught once a year starting in August on Thursday nights over 11 consecutive weeks.
 Each Thursday evening session lasts approximately three hours.
-The CPA is free to anyone 18 years of age and older who lives in the community.
+Class size is limited.
+The CPA is a free program.
+It is for citizens 18 years of age and older who live in Paducah, McCracken County or the surrounding area.
 All applicants are subject to a criminal background check prior to acceptance.
 Upon graduation, participants are encouraged to join the Volunteers in Police Service (VIPS).

 Contact: Officer Scotty Davis

 The Paducah Police Department offers a Junior Citizens' Police Academy (JCPA) for Paducah and McCracken County youth ages 13 to 18 who may be interested in law enforcement as a career.
 The JCPA meets during the summer in a day-camp style format.
-It meets for one week, Monday through Friday, 8 a.m. - 4:30 p.m.
-The program is free for participants.
+It meets for one week, Monday through Friday, 8 a.m. - 4 p.m.
+The program is free for participants and is open to a maximum of 24 participants.
 Lunch is provided each day, and each participant receives a t-shirt.

 Please note that priority will be given to new applicants.
 Those who have previously participated in the Junior Citizens' Police Academy are welcome to reapply; however, they will be placed on standby.